About Becky Protopsaltis

 I have availability at evenings and weekends.
 Please contact me to find out more about how I work at a free initial 40 minute consultation with no obligation to continue.

-I also currently work as an NHS counsellor seeing patients and relatives who have been affected by cancer at Dorset County Hospital.
-I have previously worked as a counsellor in a Bournemouth GP surgery and am experienced in working with a number of issues, among them :
+I have worked as an NHS counsellor seeing patients and relatives who have been affected by cancer at Dorset County Hospital.
+I have also previously worked as a counsellor in a Bournemouth GP surgery and am experienced in working with a number of issues, among them :